 BETTER NEIGHBORHOOD POLICING

-I stand with the Black, Latino, and Asian Caucus which soundly rejects the Defund the Police movement and other vague demands in favor of nuanced reform.
+I stand with the Black, Latino, and Asian Caucus which soundly rejects the Defund the Police movement in favor of nuanced reform.
 I will continue to follow their lead when it comes to such decisions that will affect their communities disproportionately.

 In tackling an issue like this, it is important to identify the three interest groups primarily involved.
 They are: the NYPD themselves, people who are mistreated by the department, and the public at large.

 For those communities that are frequently abused by the police, huge problems arise largely in the process of discipline by the NYPD, the lack of transparency, and the ultimate power of the union which culminates in the Commissioner's monopoly over firing.

 Our community board, though flawed in its current iteration, is a path to circumvent those problems.
 We need to utilize the community board's power to call in officers and liaison with the local precincts.
 Our board could in fact give power to communities like those in NYCHA to convene fast, fair, and transparent hearings on potential abuse while simultaneously coordinating with the precincts in efforts to curb violence.